nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The (verified) `FilterApplicantDescriptor` is then passed to a call to `ApplicantMatchesFiltersPredicate#new`, which takes the filters and constructs a `Predicate` that evaluates to true only for an `Applicant` that passes all the filters, i.e. the filtering is performed with a logical `AND`.

 The `ApplicantMatchesFilterPredicate` is then passed to a call to `Model#updateApplicantFilteredList()`, where JavaFX's internal `FilteredList` functionality takes over and handles the filtering of the applicant list.

+Note: The `FilterApplicantDescriptor` is not marked for deletion when the command finishes execution, as it is used by the command result to display a success message to the user.

 #### Rationale for implementation